Florida Pet Trusts: How to Provide for Your Animals After Death

 "I leave $10,000 to my friend Jane for the care of my dog Max."

 A pet trust works differently.
-The money stays in the trust and can only be spent on your pet.
+The money stays in the trust and, under Section 736.0408, can only be spent on your pet.
 A trustee manages the funds.
 A caregiver handles daily care.
-And if anyone fails to follow your instructions, an enforcer can take legal action.
+And because the statute grants an enforcer standing, someone can take the trustee or caregiver to court if they ignore your instructions.

 How to Create a Florida Pet Trust